Azure/AppService/_posts/2026-05-06-platform-release-channel.md

 | ---------- | --------------: | -----: | -------: | -------: |
 | DOTNETCORE |              10 | 10.0.7 |   10.0.4 |   10.0.2 |

-When the next .NET 10 patch rollout happens, **Standard** will move to **10.0.7**, while **Latest** will move to the newly rolled-out patch version.
+As the .NET 10 rollout progresses, the **10.0.7** patch will first be available through the **Latest** channel, then move to **Standard** through the normal rollout cadence.

-For some stacks, you may currently see the same patch version for both **Standard** and **Extended**.
-We are working through another rollout for these stacks, and the channel versions will be updated as that rollout progresses.
+For some stacks, **Standard** and **Extended** may currently show the same patch version.
+This is expected while the release channels are still moving through their rollout cadence.
+As additional rollout waves progress, the channel versions will separate and reflect the intended behavior for each channel.

 ## Configure Platform Release Channel